 M-Tag is a pre-paid RFID chip which goes on the windscreen of the car.
 When the vehicle comes near the toll plaza, the scanner placed at the toll plaza automatically scans the chip.
 It retrieves data pertaining to balance, the location of the entry, etc. When you exit, it deducts the amount automatically—meaning there is no need to wait in long lines to pay the toll tax.

 Where and how to apply for the M-Tag:

-- One can go to Ravi or Babu Sabu toll plaza where there is a booth/office for the issuance of M-Tag
+- One can go to Ravi toll plaza or other designated toll plazas where there is a booth/office for the issuance of M-Tag

 - Required documents are: Original CNIC, valid driver’s license, vehicle registration book, etc